LK-Corporation/LK-Corporation/README.md

 and VS Code.

-By day: Healthcare IT Interoperability Specialist at Dedalus — InterSystems IRIS / Ensemble, Rhapsody and Mirth Connect, HL7 v2 and FHIR, in hospitals across Spain.
+By day: Healthcare IT Interoperability Specialist at Dedalus — InterSystems IRIS / Ensemble, Rhapsody and Mirth Connect, HL7 v2 and FHIR.

 If you work on any of this, write to me — here or on [LinkedIn](https://www.linkedin.com/in/victor-brusel-laso-5b617674).